Trust & Security

 - Saudi Personal Data Protection Law (PDPL) — the Service is engineered against the obligations of the PDPL and its Implementing Regulations.
 The Privacy Policy is the operating document.

-- ZATCA e-invoicing — invoices issued through the Service are fully ZATCA Phase 2 compliant, including the QR code, hash chain, and prescribed XML schema.
+- ZATCA e-invoicing — invoices issued through the Service support the ZATCA Phase 2 requirements, including the QR code, hash chain, and prescribed XML schema.

-- ISO/IEC 27001 — controls aligned to the standard.
-Certification work is on the published roadmap.
+- ISO/IEC 27001 & SOC 2 — controls aligned to these standards; formal certification and audit work is on the published roadmap.
+Alignment is not the same as certification.

 In transit, customer-facing.
 Every customer-facing endpoint — the portal, IMAP, SMTP submission, EWS, MAPI, ActiveSync, and the webmail interface — accepts only TLS 1.2 or 1.3, with modern cipher suites and HSTS preload.
 TLS 1.0, TLS 1.1, and SSLv3 are disabled.